logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtstatusbar/getitemtext/_index.md

 weight: 1
 aliases:
     - /TA_Automation/Topics/abt_GetItemText_10.html
+keywords: "getitemtext, abtstatusbar getitemtext, content of item in status bar, value of item in status bar, Obtain content of item at given index in status bar"
 ---
-keyword: [getitemtext, abtstatusbar getitemtext, content of item in status bar, value of item in status bar, Obtain content of item at given index in status bar]
----

-# GetItemText

 ## Syntax